girardcarillo/REST-guidlines/README.md

 ## Instruction for installing REST at ~/

 > Careful:
-> - Please change the path to your corresponding repository!
+> - Please adapt the path to your corresponding repository!
 > - If not already done, first activate the conda environement we just created by doing `conda activate <environment_name>`

 ```